 - Fostering the multi-stakeholder platform of operators of good practices on pain, created in the last years of ACN’ projects on chronic pain, at European and national level.

-The Application period is open!!!
-The participants can enter a good practice by completing this form (soon will be available the on line one).
 The award is open to any healthcare stakeholder: patients’ associations, health professionals, private and public hospitals, universities, etc., also from extra UE countries.

 The types of good practice to be identified has been classified in the following categories: